Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Relation to holomorphic blocks

 Thus the 3d-2d index of this model becomes \bel \mathcal{I}^{\text{SQED}}_{S^1 \times D^2}=\int \frac{d s}{2\pi i s } (s^{-1} q^2 ;q^2)_{\infty} (s q^2 x^{-1} ;q^2)_{\infty} \frac{\th (y;q^2)}{\th (s y;q^2)}. \ee This has the same expression as the result in the holomorphic block for the SQED.
 The holomorphic block for the SQED also matches with that in the XYZ model.
 Thus 3d-2d indices for these two models produce the identical result.
-We mention one comment here: The SQED and the XYZ model flow to the same IR fixed point and the set of them is the simplest example of the $\mathcal{N}=2$ mirror pair in three dimensions \cite{Aharony:1997bx}.
+We make a comment here; the SQED and the XYZ model flow to the same IR fixed point and a pair of these models is the simplest example of the $\mathcal{N}=2$ mirror symmetry in three dimensions \cite{Aharony:1997bx}.
 The half BPS boundary conditions for the SQED and the XYZ model were studied in \cite{Okazaki:2013kaa}, where it is shown that the $\mathcal{N}=(0,2)$-type BPS boundary condition in the SQED is mapped to the $\mathcal{N}=(0,2)$-type supersymmetry in the XYZ model.
 Our result is consistent with their analysis of the boundary conditions because the 3d-2d index on $S^1 \times D^2$ preserve the boundary $\mN=(0,2)$ supersymmetry.
 This situation is different from the two dimensions.
 For a mirror pair in two dimensions, the A-type boundary supersymmetry is mapped to the B-type boundary supersymmetry \cite{Ooguri:1996ck, Hori:2000kt, Hori:2000ck}.